-Related Information About Exclusive Psalmody and the Westminster Assembly from a email by Greg Price:
+Related information about Exclusive Psalmody and the Westminster Assembly from a email (emphases added) by Greg Price follows:

 If I can be of help in your contending for the faith, let me know.
 That citation in my sermon to which you refer was an official order issued by the House of Commons (upon recommendation from the Westminster Assembly).

 The Westminster Assembly sent to the House of Lords (Nov.14,1645) the following message concerning the Psalter of Rouse: